Regents usually take on at least one specific assignment during their term. Assignments may include the following:

 Volunteer, Faculty, and Staff Dinner (all sites except Northeast)

-• Book dinner reservations for volunteers, faculty, and staff on designated night.
+• Send invitation to volunteers, faculty, and staff who are on-site on designated night.

 • Coordinate transportation, if applicable, and communicate logistics appropriately.

 Please note that contracts or financial commitments must be approved by and signed for by U.S. Chamber of Commerce Foundation staff to ensure that the integrity of the Institute program budget is maintained.

 The Board of Regents Specific Assignments text is available in PDF format for more efficient printing.